al1brn/geonodes/4d/to_4D.md

 # To 4D

-> The first step is to plunge a geometry into the 4th space
+> The first step is to plunge a geometry into the 4th dimension.

 ## The fourth coordinate